chavarera/PythonScript/Data_Structure_In_Python/List/BasicOfList.md

 #result:china
 ```

-### list index out of range
+### list index out of range :warning:

-- If you are trying to accessing element with a invalid index or out range index
+- If you are trying to accessing element with a invalid :no_entry: index or out range index
 Then it will give list index out of range

 Example: